kbarnatchez/kbarnatchez.github.io.old/_posts/2016-07-23-example-post.md

 While I have outlined it here, there has already been plenty of dicussion on the use of trade weights in measuring cross-country spillovers.
 Interestingly, within the spatial econometrics framework using trade as a spatial weight, researchers rarely call attention to the fact that global trade is a *network*.
 There is a real opportunity to combine the methods used in network analysis (NA), another long popular field in other discliplines that is now gaining traction in economics, with spatial econometrics.

 One of the main contributions of NA is the development of various criteria for measuring *network centrality* -- how important each particular agent (i.e. node) is within a network.
 I will not get into all of these in this post, but will instead focus on the measure of *Katz centrality*.
-Suppose one estimates a simple spatial autoregressive (SAR) model with trade weights $$W$$, hoping to quantify the spillover effects on shocks to GDP ($y$) in various countries:
+Suppose one estimates a simple spatial autoregressive (SAR) model with trade weights $W$, hoping to quantify the spillover effects on shocks to GDP ($y$) in various countries:

 $y = \rho W y + \beta X + \varepsilon$.